 Before conversion to PDF format for publication of the document, the information will be made unreadable by converting the background of the text box to black.

 Abstract

-This document provides a high-level network and service architecture overview of the Broadband Services Wholesale Reference Offer.
+This document provides a high-level network and service architecture overview of the Wyre Broadband Services Wholesale Reference Offer.
 It describes the main building blocks and building blocks on a conceptual level.